Severin-Nitsche/RFC/Readme.md

 To conduct the LLM-labelling, I'll write a script that can be found in `deepseek.py`.

 ## Reproducing
-I try to be as reproducible as possible, by conducting my experiments in an isolated `nix-shell` and a python `venv`.
+I try to be as reproducible as possible, by conducting my experiments in an isolated `nix develop` and a python `venv`.
 I also try to maintain an up to date copy of `requirements.txt`.

 ## To Do
 - [x] Save the Label Studio configuration to git